1. Bridging the GAPs – WV Food Safety Training for Small and Mid-Sized Farms

 Award Amount: $39,838

-This project addresses a market risk for small- and medium-scale farms that will be exempt from the Food Safety Modernization Act.
-To help these farms maintain credibility in the marketplace, University of Vermont Extension collaborated with the Vermont Vegetable and Berry Growers Association to develop Community Accreditation for Produce Safety.
-This farmer-driven program uses an on-line platform where farmers learn about best practices, write produce safety plans, and document plan implementation in order to earn accreditation.
-In 2015, twenty-four farmers are piloting the accreditation process to test the on-line documentation system and the peer-review process.
-In 2016, eighty farmers will complete on-line food safety plans and 75 will fully implement their plans, uploading the required documentation to become accredited by the VVBGA.
-In 2017, one hundred sixty hundred farmers will complete on-line food safety plans, and 150 of these farms will become accredited by the end of that year.
+This project helps small- and medium-scale farms that are exempt from the Food Safety Modernization Act to reduce risk and maintain credibility in the marketplace.
+University of Vermont Extension collaborated with the Vermont Vegetable and Berry Growers Association (VVBGA) to develop Community Accreditation for Produce Safety (CAPS).
+CAPS uses an on-line platform where farmers learn about best practices, write produce safety plans, and document plan implementation in order to earn accreditation from the VVBGA.

 4. Developing Leadership and Human Resource Management Skills for Mid and Late Career Farmers